pmem/vmemcache/doc/vmemcache.md

     for queries.
 The thread that triggered the eviction is blocked in the meantime.

+A hook to be called after a cache miss has to have the following signature:

 `void vmemcache_on_miss(VMEMcache *cache, const void *key, size_t key_size, void *arg);`